shalobalo/sysadm01_lesson03/README.md

 17. Find process id of the sleep
   - Run `ps aux|grep sleep` to see process parameters

-	> ATTENTION!
 	> IT'S TIME TO TAKE A SCREENSHOT:  Make sure the screenshot contains at least 10 lines of google cloud shell log

   - Run `exit` to close connection with `lesson02-jumphost`
   - Make sure you get back to cloudshell instance and your prompt line looks like this: `andy@cloudshell:~ (syseng01-10246)`